berkes/rust-pres/pres.md

 ::: notes

-Mozilla ontsloeg 250 van haar 1000 werknemers in zomer 2020, n.a.v.
-COVID-19
+Mozilla fired 250 of their 1000 employees in summer 2020, following COVID-lockdowns.
-pandemie.
-Servo-team werd gestopt.
-Mozilla trok hiermee praktisch de stekker uit Rust.
+Servo-team was stopped.
+Mozilla essentially killed Rust.

-Een externe foundation werd opgericht.
-En op 8 februari 2021, werd de Rust Foundation aangekondigd door de vijf founding bedrijven:
+8 February 2021, Rust Foundation was announced by five founding organisations:

 - AWS
 - Huawei